Business Licences

 Are you making changes to the space?

-Any change of use or construction/renovations to the space may require additional approvals under The City's Land Use Bylaw and/or the Alberta Building Code.
+Any change of use or construction/renovations to the space may require additional approvals under The City's Zoning Bylaw and/or the Alberta Building Code.

 Inspections and Licensing may identify the requirement of a change of use Development Permit and/or Building Permit, after reviewing your Business Licence application.
 You will be notified by email if additional documentation is required.